Course Credit Transfer Authorization

 Instructions to Obtain Transfer Credit

-- To transfer social science courses from other colleges and universities to WPI, students must first obtain and complete the WPI transfer credit authorization form from the Registrar or SSPS department’s administrative assistant.
+- To transfer social science courses from other colleges and universities to WPI, students must complete a WPI transfer credit authorization form.

 - Fill out the form completely above the box listing the WPI course equivalent.
 Students must include: